 EXPANSION TONNES

-[A User Agreement in which all or part of the Annual Contract Tonnage does not apply until an Expansion (the 'Current Expansion') has occurred, in circumstances where that Expansion will form part of the Terminal under this Agreement once completed, will include a clause, an outline of terms of which are as follows:]
+[A User Agreement in which all or part of the Annual Contract Tonnage does not apply until an Expansion (the 'Current Expansion') has occurred, in circumstances where that Expansion will form part of the Terminal under this Agreement once completed, will include a clause as follows:]

 Subject to clause 19(e), the Annual Contract Tonnage will be [increased by] [insert] Mtpa for the period commencing on the first day of the Month following completion and successful commissioning of the Current Expansion until the end of that Financial Year, and thereafter in each subsequent Financial Year.
 The target date for this to occur is [insert].